Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-architect.md

 <mode>code-review</mode>
 <message>

+      Review the complete implementation of [feature name].

       IMPORTANT: Follow the workflow exactly as defined in your system prompt.

-      Review the complete implementation of [feature name].
+      IMPORTANT: Always Prefer using the available mcp server to perform related tasks .

       All [Y] subtasks have been implemented incrementally and verified.

-      Implementation plan: task-tracking/[taskID]/[task-percise-name]/implementation-plan.md
+      Implementation plan: task-tracking/[taskID]-[taskName]/implementation-plan.md
+      Task description: task-tracking/[taskID]-[taskName]/task-description.md

       Key implementation aspects:
       - [Summary of key implementation details]
       - [Notes on significant design decisions]
       - [List of all modified files]

+      Delegation summary:
+      - Components delegated to Junior Coder: [brief summary]
+      - Components delegated to Junior Tester: [brief summary]

+      Acceptance criteria to verify:
+      [List all acceptance criteria from the task description]

       Please review the complete implementation, focusing on:
       - Code correctness and functionality